zarinplus/docs/README.md

 			"description" : "Authority key which you received from payment request" },
 		"wallet_id" : {
 		   	"type" : "integer"
 		   	"description": "The currency that you have chosen" },
+		"user_token" : {
+		  	"type" : "string"
+			"description" : "The access token from Zainpal"
+		}
 	}

 #### Good Response